CarisB/F-Logger/README.md

-# F- Detector Experiment: Logger Tool
+# F- Production Experiment: Logger Tool
 *For Building 904 @ CERN*

 ![Screenshot of F- Logger](docs/screenshot.png)

 ## Purpose
-This tool was specifically developed for the F- Straw Detector experiment at CERN.
+This tool was specifically developed for the F- Production Experiment at CERN, which involves irradiating detectors gases in a straw detector and measuring the production rate of F- in the gas output.
+(This is done with hopes of learning more about correlated F radicals.)
 The experiment requires the logging of several sensors, including:
 - ... an ISE (Ion Selective Electrode) connected to a Yoctopuce milliVolt reader to detect the concentration of F- ions in the test solution
 - ... a Yoctopuce METEO sensor to detect environmental parameters (humidity, temperature, atmospheric pressure)